 I'm new to using buckwheat flour and I've been reading up on it and recently learned that it's actually a seed.
 Despite that it has the word "wheat" in it's name, buckwheat isn't wheat at all so it's a great addition to the repertoire of gluten free baking that will kick the nutritional value of a recipe up a notch.
 Although I'm not someone who has to deal with celiac disease or another condition that requires strict gluten free eating, I'm continuing to experiment with gluten free options and trying to find that right balance for me.
 I mentioned in my recent Grain Free Blueberry Muffin post that I'm a Whole30 graduate and although it's not my intention or that of the program to eat strict Whole30 forever, it's certainly helpful to find that balance that works for each individual to feel their best.

-This recipe comes together simply and quick so start your coffee, get out the mixing bowl and get ready to enjoy your weekend breakfast!
+This recipe comes together simply and quick!
+And as a bonus, my maple syrup here is right from a friend who tapped his trees and processed the syrup himself.
+So, start your coffee, get out the mixing bowl and get ready to enjoy your weekend breakfast!

 Gluten Free Buckwheat Blueberry Pancakes